Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Preliminaries and Problem Statement

-Nevertheless, despite its predictive advantages, the \gls{MPC} approach requires solving a mixed-integer program at each sampling instant, adding a considerable computational demand for real-time applications.
+Nevertheless, despite its predictive advantages, the MPC approach requires solving a mixed-integer program at each sampling instant, adding a considerable computational demand for real-time applications.
 For instance, in the examples from Fig. \ref{Fig:IllustrativeExamples} (c), the Gurobi \cite{gurobi} solver was used with a sampling period of 0.1 seconds and a horizon of 20 samples, achieving an average computation time of about 0.2 seconds.
-Additionally, since the \gls{MPC} only enforces safety constraints at discrete-time instants, it struggles with navigating sharp corners, as can be noticed in Fig. \ref{Fig:IllustrativeExamples} (c).
-In contrast, the CLF-CBF-QP approach is highly computationally efficient and provides formal safety

-guarantees in continuous time, being well-suited for real-time, safety-critical applications.
+Additionally, since the MPC only enforces safety constraints at discrete-time instants, it struggles with navigating sharp corners, as can be noticed in Fig. \ref{Fig:IllustrativeExamples} (c).
+In contrast, the CLF-CBF-QP approach is highly computationally efficient and provides formal safety guarantees in continuous time, being well-suited for real-time, safety-critical applications.
 This discussion motivates the seek for an improved CLF-CBF-based approach that is capable of achieving decisiveness and avoid deadlocks.